 Imports and exports

-According to the preliminary statistics of foreign trade of goods provided by Finnish Customs, the value of Finnish exports decreased by 11 per cent while the value of imports increased by four per cent in April compared with the year before.
-The value of Finnish exports in April was almost 4.3 billion euros and the value of imports was 4.5 billion euros.
-Calculated from the beginning of the year, exports have diminished by eight per cent and imports by four per cent.
+According to the preliminary statistics of foreign trade of goods provided by Finnish Customs, the value of Finnish exports decreased by seven per cent while the value of imports increased by four per cent in May compared with the year before.
+The value of Finnish exports in May was 4,3 billion euros and the value of imports was 4,4 billion euros.
+Calculated from the beginning of the year, exports have diminished by eight per cent and imports have decreased by two per cent.

-The trade balance showed a deficit of 225 million euros in April.
-Calculated from January to April there was a deficit of almost 1.1 billion euros.
-Under the same period last year, the balance of trade showed a deficit of 305 million euros.
-Last year the trade balance for April showed a surplus of 475 million euros.
+The trade balance showed a deficit of 100 million euros in May.
+Calculated from January to May there was a deficit of almost 1,3 billion euros.
+Under the same period last year the balance of trade showed a surplus of 75 million euros.
+Last year the trade balance for May showed a surplus of 385 million euros.

-Exports to EU member states decreased by six per cent in April and exports to non-EU countries by 17 per cent.
-Imports from EU-countries increased by one per cent and imports from non-EU countries by nine per cent in April.
-Calculated from the beginning of the year, exports to EU decreased by six per cent and to non-EU countries by 12 per cent.
-During the same period, imports from EU member states fell by two per cent and from other countries by seven per cent.
+Exports to EU member states decreased by nine per cent in May and exports to non-EU countries decreased by three per cent.
+Imports from EU-countries increased by one per cent and imports from non-EU countries rose by ten per cent in May.
+Calculated from the beginning of the year, exports to EU decreased by six per cent and decreased to non-EU countries by ten.
+During the same period imports from EU member states fell by one per cent and decreased from other countries by three per cent.

 Finnish Customs / Foreign trade statistics